aal337/AGE_engine/README.md

+>for the SoM team:
+>uhm, yeah: I just realized that bulk upload on github is possible (see the workspace refactoring on the 06.08/07.08
+>So, like, idk, 20 commits that did the work of like 4.
+I'm sorry, I hope this doesn't count as "pretending to upload" or sth.

 >47,5h as of now (mostly learning stuff)
 # AGE_engine
 AGE, short for "Another Game Engine", is supposed to be a simple game engine written in Rust with basic support for things like 2d & 3d graphics, assets and so on.
 Making a project using it should not take much boilerplate, be straightforward and also beginner-friendly.